BPO Education Programme

 The orchestra has for many years invited young people from schools in Brighton & Hove to attend an orchestral rehearsal in Brighton Dome Concert Hall during our main season.
 We are keen to introduce young people to the exciting sound world of classical music and to ensure that they have the opportunity to hear what an orchestra sounds like.
 Of course many of them will have heard the soundtracks to films without realising what produces the wonderful music that can have such a powerful effect on the emotions.

-Thanks to the financial support of the Fonthill Foundation, an educational charity, and donations by Friends of the Phil and retired educators, the orchestra has been able to expand its range of education events.
-Working with SoundCity, the Music Hub for Brighton & Hove, we have been able to provide 15 free interactive music workshops in local primary schools, given by members of the orchestra, bringing live music to some 850 children over the last two years.
+Over the last three years, thanks to the financial support of the Fonthill Foundation, an educational charity, and donations by Friends of the Phil and retired educators, the orchestra has been able to expand its range of education events.
+Working with SoundCity, the Music Hub for Brighton & Hove, we have been able to provide 20 free interactive music workshops in local primary schools, given by members of the orchestra, bringing live music to over 1,000 children.

 Future plans to develop our education programme depend on our ability to raise the necessary funds.
 If you would like to help in any way, please contact Nicolas Chisholm, MBE, Chairman of the Society.